Schema Evolution, Data Modeling, Apache Kafka, Schema Registry, Data Governance, Backward Compatibility

 Common serialization formats in streaming include:

-• Avro: Binary format with built-in schema evolution rules
+• Avro: Binary format with built-in schema evolution rules and schema resolution at read time

 • JSON Schema: Human-readable but less efficient for high-throughput streams